luxfabian/noncommutative_torus_in_spin_systems/gfx/figure_01/README.md

 # Figure 1

 The data set which is used can be found in `./gfx/figure_01/data.zip`.
-In order to reproduce the data analysis, first unpack `data.zip` to
+In order to reproduce the data analysis, first unpack `./gfx/figure_01/data.zip` to `./gfx/figure_01/data`.